 Uses and maintenance

-With the CLIP Process, we are able to deliver prototypes and end-use products ranging from very small parts that meet tolerance demands to medium parts with precise patterns.
-CLIP enables product designers and engineers to produce polymeric parts that have the resolution, surface finish and mechanical properties required for both functional prototyping and production parts for industries as varied as automotive, medical and consumer electronics.
+With the CLIP (DLS) Process, we are able to deliver prototypes and end-use products ranging from very small parts that meet tolerance demands to medium parts with precise patterns.
+CLIP (DLS) enables product designers and engineers to produce polymeric parts that have the resolution, surface finish and mechanical properties required for both functional prototyping and production parts for industries as varied as automotive, medical and consumer electronics.

 Cyanate Ester is a good choice for use at elevated temperatures.
 It behaves similarly to 14% glass-filled Nylon 6 and has excellent thermal stability and chemical resistance.
 These properties make CE particularly useful for under-the-hood applications, electronics, and industrial components.
 It is important to note that CE is not suited for objects who will undergo high mechanical stress.

 We remove the support structures for you during our post-processing steps, but the surfaces where the supports structures come in contact with the part will be visible but can be sanded and finished by a technician upon request.
 This means there are considerations you should keep in mind during the design of your part to facilitate not only the successful construction of your part, but also the removal of support structures and the finishing of your surfaces.